-Volunteering at the Wellness Education Centre
+Volunteering at University of Guelph Wellness Education and Promotion Centre

-The Wellness Education Centre provides a diverse variety of volunteer opportunities in which dedicated University of Guelph students can become involved in the campus community.
+The Wellness Education and Promotion Centre provides a diverse variety of volunteer opportunities in which dedicated University of Guelph students can become involved in the campus community.
 Our volunteers are committed to providing outreach programs and services that promote and support students’ health and well-being.
 If you are interested in joining one (or more!) of our volunteer teams, they are listed below.

-The Wellness Education Centre accepts a limited number of students each semester to complete a practicum placement focusing on a specific area of interest health and well-being.
+The Wellness Education and Promotion Centre accepts a limited number of students each semester to complete a practicum placement focusing on a specific area of interest around health and well-being.
 In the past, practicum students have completed projects on bystander intervention, the on-campus farmers’ market, sexual health education and more!
 Practicum students will have the opportunity to join an issue-based team of interest and staff the centre for a total of ten hours a week.
-Contact your academic program's practicum coordinator to find out if a placement with the Wellness Education Centre could fulfill your course requirements!
+Contact your academic program's practicum coordinator to find out if a placement with the Wellness Education and Promotion Centre could fulfill your course requirements!